 Variance is a measure that evaluates the dispersion of returns from the mean returns of the asset.
 This measure is called volatility of the stock, if the returns of the stock fall farther away from the mean returns during the period considered.

-For mutual funds, the variance is applied on the annual mean returns which depict the volatility of the mutual fund.
-The standard deviation, which is the square root of variance of the mutual fund is compared to that of the other funds within the category.
+For mutual funds, the variance is applied to the annual mean returns which depict the volatility of the mutual fund.
+The standard deviation, which is the square root of the variance of the mutual fund is compared to that of the other funds within the category.

 Tip: The one with the lowest standard deviation indicates a fund with relatively lower risk in the category.